Behavioral Science Consultancy: Why you probably shouldn’t hire one

 Behavioral Strategy Process

-The Behavioral Strategy process consists of 4 steps, which one conditional step:
+The Behavioral Strategy process consists of 4 primary steps, with one conditional step:

 However, it is also possible to just work with a Behavioral Strategist who can join all the early strategic planning meetings and ensure that behavior has a seat at the table.
 Too often, the strategy process forgets to focus on customer behavior and psychology.
 However, these are where most projects fail.
 A new product or service is only going to be as successful as its ability to harness or change behavior.
 If no one uses a new product or service, it’s a failure.
 If a lot of people use it, it’s a success.
 This is why Behavioral Strategy is turning into a necessary part of the strategy and planning process.
 Having a behavioral expert who can ensure that behavioral insights are incorporated and given proper weight in the planning process is table stakes in the new engagement economy.

-Behavioral Science Consulting is generally a waste of money
+Behavioral Science Consulting is Often a waste of money

 There are very few behavioral scientists who are worth the money.
 The best behavioral scientists are those who have common sense, a critical eye, and other practical skills.
-Never work with a behavioral scientist who is not also a competent UX/UI designer, developer, or data scientist.
+Consider working with a behavioral scientist who is also a skilled UX/UI designer, developer, or data scientist.
 At the end of the day, you want someone who thinks about the behavioral implications of design and product decisions.
 People with a background in the behavioral sciences who do not have practical skills or experience building and launching products generally come up with ideas and interventions that are either impractical or ineffective.

 Behavioral Economics interventions are not effective in the real world

 After years using and testing behavioral economics research in the wild (and writing a set of guides on how to apply behavioral economics research to marketing and product design), it is my belief that the field is not useful for real-world problems.
 It is also my belief that behavioral economics will fall from grace in the coming years and slowly dwindle as an applied discipline.
-It’s just not very useful or effective.
-Stay away at all costs.
+Its behavior-change tools are just not very effective.

-Behavioral Design is usually too little, too late
+Behavioral Design is often too little, too late

 This is why Behavioral Strategy is so important.
 It’s necessary to spend time researching and collecting data on the people we’re attempting to influence, so that we are sure that we’re fulfilling a true need in their lives.
 We also want to make sure that we’re solving this true need in a way that is effective, easy, compelling, and enjoyable for them.
 Only by doing this analysis up front can we build a customer experience that is going to engage them and change their behavior.
-If a product or service doesn’t solve a problem, and doesn’t do it in a way that fits their unique worldview, life situation, and abilities, it will fail—no matter how many behavioral design tricks and tactics you use.
+If a product or service doesn’t resonate with the unique needs and perspectives of the target audience, it is likely to fail, regardless of behavioral design tactics.

 Too few actionable insights, not enough reliable knowledge